MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 > [!IMPORTANT]
 > There are no costs or charges to use your free Azure Quantum Credits.
 However, there may be some small storage costs, as the input and output of your jobs are stored in a storage account that you pay for.
 Job data is typically <1MB per job.
-> For more details, see [Azure Blob Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).
+> For more information, see [Azure Blob Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).

 ## How credit consumption is calculated